- From Short Trips to Traveling the World & Living Abroad -

 From the large number of coffee shops in San Diego, it’s hard to choose just a few top places.

 But, I talked to a lot of other remote workers and students and these are the ones we call our favorites.
-Not only because of the good coffee but also because they offer good Wifi, enough space and a nice atmosphere to find a comfortable place to set up your office for a few hours.
+Not only because of the good coffee but also because they offer good Wifi, enough space, and a nice atmosphere to find a comfortable place to set up your office for a few hours.

 They tend to be the more quiet coffee shops, making them great places to study in San Diego as well.

-8 of the Best Coffee Shops to Work or Study in San Diego
+The Best Coffee Shops to Work or Study in San Diego

 1. Lestat’s Coffee House on Adams Avenue